Skip to content

 The FRIENDS of SNAPE CHURCH (FoSC) came together in April 2022, with the aim of raising money to preserve the Church of St John the Baptist.
 A little north of Snape Village on the A1094, this Grade II❋ listed church has been a place of worship since the Middle Ages.
 It remains so, and is open during daylight hours.
 FoSC is now putting the building and its excellent acoustic to work as a platform for secular arts and entertainment too.
 Entry to these events is by donation and all proceeds go towards the building’s repairs and upkeep.

 Maintaining Snape’s historic and charming church now, and for future generations, is important.
-The interior boasts an unusually well-preserved font (c.1500), one of the finest in Suffolk, and an Arts and Crafts stained-glass windows by Mary Lowndes (1857-1927), who was Chair of the Artists’ Suffrage League.
-(For more about the History of the Church, please click on the link, top left above.)
+The interior boasts an unusually well-preserved font (c.1500), one of the finest in Suffolk, and an Arts & Crafts stained-glass East Window by Mary Lowndes (1857-1927), who was Chair of the Artists’ Suffrage League.
+(For more about the History of the Church and/or to visit suffolkchurches.co.uk's webpage, please click on the relevant link, top left above.)
 However, despite rebuilding of the east wall in 1920, millennial improvements to the balcony and vestry and a new organ, not all is ship-shape.
 The church needs continual attention and funds are required to support this work.

 Like many of England’s beautiful and historic places of worship, our church at Snape continues to require investment to maintain the fabric of the building and to improve facilities.

 Several major areas of work must be carried out in the near future, over and above normal day-to-day maintenance.
 These works are vital to ensure that the building remains sound for future generations.
-We have identified a need for about £70,000 to replace guttering (and associated works), redecorate the interior and replace the louvered windows in the bell tower.
+We have identified a need for about £70,000 to replace guttering (and associated works), redecorate the interior, and replace the louvred windows in the bell tower.

 We would be interested in talking to anyone who would like to support this appeal.